Best EPOS Systems in 2024 | UK POS Provider Guide

 Epos Now: Testing Summary

-Epos Now wasn’t the easiest system we tested, mainly because there was a lack of signposting, and system lags.
-We also found it difficult to work with the physical terminal, due to a combination of the screen size and the fact that it was vertical and that the keyboard was on the touchscreen.
-Clover also has a physical touchscreen terminal like Epos Now, but it’s easier to use because it’s slanted, and the screen isn’t as big.
+Epos Now wasn’t the easiest system we tested, mainly because the software lacks obvious signposting and it suffers from some system lag.
+We also found it difficult to work with the physical terminal, due to a combination of its screen size and the fact that it was vertical with the keyboard on the touchscreen.

 Here’s what one tester had to say: